 Other than being the only game on this list to actually use ‘tycoon’ in its title, this is also a pretty niche topic.
-If you’re ever wanted a top-line, abstract view on what it’s like to actually run a company dedicated to designing videogames, Game Dev Tycoon is a pretty neat way of experiencing it.
+If you’ve ever wanted a top-line, abstract view of what it’s like to actually run a company dedicated to designing videogames, Game Dev Tycoon is a pretty neat way of experiencing it.

 Starting alone in your basement, and working your way up to a fancy office with actual employees, you first need to choose what game you want to design – including genre, what engine to use, extra features, and more – and then you’ve got to keep working away until completion.

-While it’s a touch presumptuous to be adding a pre-release game into a list like this, Industries of Titan is already shaping up to be a very interesting twist on the business/tycoon genre.
-Tasked with starting a new venture on the moon of Titan, this management game immerses you in a highly corporated, dystopian future where you must tame not only Titan’s hostile climate, but other factions who seek to bring you down.
+While it’s a touch presumptuous to be adding a pre-release game to a list like this, Industries of Titan is already shaping up to be a very interesting twist on the tycoon games genre.
+Tasked with starting a new venture on the moon of Titan, this management game immerses you in a highly corporate, dystopian future where you must tame not only Titan’s hostile climate but other factions who seek to bring you down.

-To do this you import down-on-their-luck people and set them to work – some will work in your growing factories, some will be out in the wastes clearing mysterious ruins, others will do nothing but watch ads all day so you can earn some cash.
-It’s bleak, but has some very neat mechanics that make it one to watch – read our Steam Early Access impressions for more.
+To do this you import down-on-their-luck people and set them to work – some will work in your growing factories, some will be out in the wastes clearing mysterious ruins, and others will do nothing but watch ads all day so you can earn some cash.
+It’s bleak but it has some very clever mechanics that make it one to watch – read our Steam Early Access impressions for more.

 Original feature by Joe Robinson.